bfemiano/data_fun/README.md

 Having staging tables help simplify the bulk COPY steps.

-Open ./scripts/stage_all.sql and change the paths from `/Users/bfemiano/dev/mta_open_data_project/data` to wherever you downloaded the CSV data.
+Open ./ingest/stage_all.sql and change the paths from `/Users/bfemiano/dev/mta_open_data_project/data` to wherever you downloaded the CSV data.

 You also will have to change the file names if the randomized suffix from the API is different (I just renamed and remove it.)

-Run ./scripts/stage_all.sql
+Run ./ingest/stage_all.sql

 This will load each of the staging tables from the raw CSV files.

 ## Load staging data to base tables.

-Run each of the four load scripts under ./scripts/
+Run each of the four load scripts under ./ingest/

 This will take the data from the staging tables and load into the final tables that contain more useful datatypes for numeric, timestamp, and geospatial.

+## Analysis

+### Violent arrests by station